Akoo510/Crowd_Dynamics_ENG-270/README.md

 ## Implementation
 * The calculation of the position is done by C and is then given to Python via a shared library that can be used by the `ctypes` module.
-* Python actually renders the simulation
+* Python actually renders the simulation with the use of `tkinter`
 * A matric of coordinate x and y is passed from C to Python

 ## Instruction